WYWM Logo

 “Alice is the perfect example of how, with the right training and support in place, someone with no digital experience can thrive in a technical role,” Julie pointed out.
 “She’s shown our business that WYWM’s model can absolutely work.”

 With the first pilot well underway, Julie and her team are looking to expand the WYWM program to other areas of the business.
-As well as working with different practices to fill in-demand roles, Atos is also considering how they could work with WYWM to support internal reskilling opportunities.
+By embedding diversity and skills-based assessment into recruitment strategy, Atos has strengthened both its workforce capability and its social value objectives.